 When we weighed the builds and the costs of these models, it was clear they deserved the first spot on our list.

 Stepping into just about any model in Rockwood’s Freedom line, you might have to remind yourself that you’re standing in a pop up camper.
-Designed to look and feel like a standard trailer, these units expand to create an incredible amount of room and foster a comfortable environment.
+Designed to look and feel like a standard trailer, these pop up campers with bathrooms expand to create an incredible amount of room and foster a comfortable environment.

 The Freedom line offers two floor plans with wet baths, as well as one option with a designated space for a porta potty.